-The one-loop amplitudes relevant for the Born contribution have been calculated long ago in Refs.~\cite{Dicus:1987dj,Glover:1988rg,Zecher:1994kb}, while the two-loop corrections employed for this paper were completed only more recently.
+The one-loop amplitudes relevant for the Born contribution were calculated long ago in Refs.~\cite{Dicus:1987dj,Glover:1988rg,Zecher:1994kb}, while the two-loop corrections employed for this Letter were completed only recently.
 We distinguish between different classes of contributions to the amplitude, depending on the couplings of the external $Z$ bosons.
-Figure \ref{fig:diagramclasses} shows a representative two-loop Feynman diagram for each of the following classes.
+Fig. \ref{fig:diagramclasses} shows a representative two-loop Feynman diagram for each of the following classes.